 - Giving you free access to our platform for your year 11 groups if you require further practical support with predicting accurate grades

-We have been reading all press releases and statements across all exam boards and qualifications, picking up on the small details to put together this series to provide you with a little extra support so you can prepare as best as is possible in the circumstances.
+We have been reading all press releases and statements across all exam boards and qualifications, collating the most important and relevant information into a single series to provide extra support so you can prepare for the task at hand.

 We have divided the process and impact of the awarding process for 2020 into the following stages: